Tamal/arangodb-kubernetes/README.md

 There is now a new file `clusterv2.yaml`, that allows you to quickly set-up an ArangoDB cluster on Kubernetes.
 This script should work with Kubernetes 1.5 and above.
 If you can, I'd recommend using this method to get your cluster up and running.

+`clusterv3.yaml` allows you to set-up ArangoDB clsuter with root password and jwt secret.
+This will protect ArangoDB Web Interface available publicly.

 ## Old Method

 To give it a try, just run: